Vajrasana (yoga): Description

 The practitioner sits on the heels with the calves beneath the thighs.
 There is a four finger gap between the kneecaps, and the first toe of both the feet touch each other and sit erect.

 Variations

-The reclining form of the pose, used in Ashtanga (vinyasa) yoga, is Supta Vajrasana.
+The reclining form of the pose, an intermediate pose in Ashtanga (vinyasa) yoga, is Supta Vajrasana.

-Laghuvajrasana, an advanced pose in Ashtanga yoga and Iyengar Yoga, has the thighs raised halfway from the sitting position, the crown of the head on the floor and the hands grasping the ankles.
+Laghu-Vajrasana, an advanced pose in Ashtanga yoga and Iyengar Yoga, has the thighs raised halfway from the sitting position, the crown of the head on the floor and the hands grasping the ankles.

+In his book Asana Pranayama Mudra Bandha, Swami Satyananda Saraswati has dedicated a whole series of asanas based on Vajrasana.

 Possible contraindications

 Some orthopaedic surgeons claim Vajrasana may be harmful to knees.
 The pose has been linked to damage to the common fibular nerve resulting in foot drop, where dorsiflexion of the foot is compromised and the foot drags (the toe points) during walking; and in sensory loss to the surface of the foot and portions of the anterior, lower-lateral leg.
 In this context, one doctor has called it "yoga foot drop".